Felipe Garín Ortiz de Taranco: Career

-Among the many awards received include: the Gold Medal for Cultural Merit awarded by the Ministry of Culture, the Cross of the Order of Alfonso X, National Prize of Literature and Art Criticism, Spanish National Superior Research Council Award, Gold Medal of the "Circulo de Bellas Artes" in Valencia, Gold Medal of the University Politécnica of Valencia and Medal of the Faculty of Fine Arts in Valencia.
+Among the many awards received include: the gold medal for Cultural Merit awarded by the Ministry of Culture, the Cross of the Order of Alfonso X, National Prize of Literature and Art Criticism, Spanish National Superior Research Council Award, Gold Medal of the "Circulo de Bellas Artes" in Valencia, Gold Medal of the University Politécnica of Valencia and Medal of the Faculty of Fine Arts in Valencia.

 He received the High Distinction of the Generalitat Valenciana Cultural Merit in 1995.
 Also, it has a statue located in 1993 in the "Jardines de Viveros" a park close to the San Pio V Museum of Valence where he performed his activity and also names a street about his hometown Valencia.
 He was a candidate on several occasions "Prince of Asturias prize" in Fine Arts.

-He published numerous books and artistic monographs, them, aspects of the Valencian Gothic architecture, Loa and elegy Palomino painter in decoration of Santos Juanes Church of Valencia, El libro de horas del conde-duque de Olivares and “La visión de España de Sorolla” among others.
+He published numerous books and artistic monographs, them, aspects of the Valencian Gothic architecture, Loa and elegy Palomino painter in decoration of Santos Juanes Church of Valencia, El libro de horas del conde-duque de Olivares and "La visión de España de Sorolla" among others.

+Personal life

 He was married to Llombart Angeles Rodriguez, with they had two children; Mary Angels and Felipe.
 He was very rooted in social and cultural life of their neighborhood, the neighborhood of el Carmen, where discoursed all his life.
-His son Felipe Garin Llombart was director of the Museum Prado (1991-1993), director of the Academy of Spain in Rome and also director of the Museum of Fine Arts in Valencia between 1969 and 1990.
+His son Felipe Garín Llombart was director of the Museum Prado (1991-1993), director of the Academy of Spain in Rome and also director of the Museum of Fine Arts in Valencia between 1969 and 1990.

+Death

 He died in Valencia on 7 June 2005 being buried in the General Cemetery of Valencia.
-Felipe Garin's library was donated by his wife and families to the Valencian National Library located at the monastery “Monasterio de San Miguel de los Reyes”.
+Felipe Garin's library was donated by his wife and families to the Valencian National Library located at the monastery "Monasterio de San Miguel de los Reyes".